 Did You Know…?

 California community colleges train 80% of firefighters, law enforcement personnel, and emergency medical technicians.
-Source: California Community Colleges Chancellor's Office.
-Go to Admissions and Records for information about how to enroll at Ohlone College.
+Source: California Community College Chancellor's Office.

 Athletics is an academic program that produces significant student learning outcomes that relate directly to success in life.
 The Athletics program aims to support student success in accomplishing these learning outcomes as well as monitoring and reaching a variety of academic achievement goals including GPA, course and program completion, and transfer.
 The student learning outcomes related to Athletics include the following: